-Some two years and ten months prior to that month of August of 1917 when Private Dominy was to find himself in Scotland, in the late summer and early autumn of 1914 the newly-formed Newfoundland Regiment's first recruits had undergone a period of training of five weeks on the shores of Quidi Vidi Lake in the east end of St. John's and elsewhere in the city, and were formed into 'A' and 'B' Companies.
+Some two years prior to that September 9 of 1916, in the late summer and early autumn of 1914, the newly-formed Newfoundland Regiment's first recruits had undergone a period of training of five weeks on the shores of Quidi Vidi Lake in the east end of St. John's and elsewhere in the city, and were formed into 'A' and 'B' Companies.